giantswarm/rfc/0015-automatic-cluster-upgrades/0015-automatic-cluster-upgrades.md

 - As a customer admin, I would like to define maintenance windows to ensure workload clusters are only upgraded within these hours.

-- As a user I would like to mark a cluster as frozen and block upgrades for certain period of time.
+- As a customer admin, I would like to mark a workload cluster as "frozen" in order to block upgrades for a certain time period.

 - As a user I want to define a policy that enforces some environments are upgraded before others to an agreed version.